 Today, we can instantly learn anything, anywhere.
 And the knowledge worker of the past is becoming the learning worker of today.
 Forbes recently noted, “how we value workers is changing, and the emphasis now is on an employee’s ability to learn and adapt, rather than their readiness to come into a job with the skills required to do everything.”

 For businesses, this means establishing support (both culturally and tactically) for learning throughout the entire organization is even more critical than it’s been in the past.
-From onboarding to employee training to social learning, businesses must work to create and curate training ecosystems that enable continuous learning and rapid knowledge sharing among all employees.
+From onboarding to online video training to social learning, businesses must work to create and curate training ecosystems that enable continuous learning and rapid knowledge sharing among all employees.

 While becoming a true learning organization has in the past required extensive dedication, time, energy, and resources, advancements in learning technology now present senior leaders with new tools designed to help make that nearly insurmountable task much more achievable.